-The residents' rights were promoted by the care and support provided in the centre.
-The residents had access to advocacy service and information about same was available in the centre.
-There was evidence of active consultations with residents and their families regarding their care and the running of the respite service.
-There were regular meetings with residents availing of respite to enhance their knowledge about making a complaint, self advocating and protecting themselves from abuse.
+The respite users' rights were promoted by the care and support provided in the centre.
+The respite users had access to the national advocacy service should they so choose and information about same was available in the centre.
+There was evidence of active consultations with respite users and their families regarding their care and the running of the respite service.
+There were regular meetings with respite users to enhance their knowledge about making a complaint, self advocating and protecting themselves from abuse.
+The notice board in the kitchen displayed a user friendly poster which showed respite users' rights.
+Details of the providers advocacy committee were also on display.
+This included details of members on the committee who were current residents in other centres and contact details for the committee members.